GiuseppeELio/FRESCO-Board/README.md

 ![alt text](https://github.com/GiuseppeELio/PRC_Station/blob/main/sketch_scheda.png?raw=true)

-In order to realize this Arduino shield with all connection and connector for thermal measurements, the design has been initially designed in Fusion 360, you can use a PCB software that you prefer. \n
+In order to realize this Arduino shield with all connection and connector for thermal measurements, the design has been initially designed in Fusion 360, you can use a PCB software that you prefer.

 First step: draw the PCB using a two layer board, top layer appears in red and the bottom one is blue.
 The combination of the two layers is also reported for a cohmprensive view.